-The ugly truth about late payment
+Stress & anxiety: The ugly truth about the impact of late payment

-The impact late payment has on a small business’s cash flow is well documented but often the negative effects spread much further than company finances.
+The impact late payment has on a small business’s cash flow is well documented – but often the negative effects spread much further than company finances.

 Personal finance troubles

-When suppliers fail to pay, business leaders are often left with no choice but to make up the shortfall from their own pocket and, as a result, they reduce their own salary or do not take any pay at all.
+When customers fail to pay, business leaders are often left with no choice but to make up the shortfall from their own pocket, have to reduce their own salary or do not take any pay at all.

 Stress and anxiety

 The research showed that late payment can have a detrimental impact on personal health, with many business owners suffering from anxiety and depression as a result of the cash flow pressures brought to bear on their businesses through late payments.

 With the negative impacts of late payment spilling over into personal finances and health, it’s not surprising that sometimes this can have a knock-on effect on relationships outside of the workplace too.

 So it’s clear to see that, when hit by late payment, the negative impacts are far-reaching.
 Yet many businesses continue to pay late and contribute to the problem.

-But, what’s the solution?
+What’s the solution?

-Creating an efficient and effective credit management procedure is key to making sure your money is coming in on time and limiting the impact it has on your cash flow when it does.
-Our credit control tips section offers lots of helpful ways your business can improve its procedures.
+Creating an efficient and effective credit management procedure is key to making sure your money is coming in on time and limiting the impact it has on your cash flow when it doesn’t.

-Or, if your business is still struggling with late payment, contact us today on 0800 9774848 or email@example.com to see what we could do to help your business.
+Can you relate to any of the issues mentioned above?
+Please share your experiences in the comments below.
+Or, if your business is still struggling with late payment, contact us today on 0800 9774848 or request a call back to see what we could do to help your business.